ndronos/c-nomorph/C-as-Punk-Rock.md

 which is distinct from the library path.
 If a file is in the working diretory for the project, use `#include "myfile.h"`.

+The .h ending indicates that the file is a header file.
+Header files are plain code, and the compiler doesn't know a header from other code files, but the custom is to put only declarations in header files.

+After the preprocessor has done its work, almost everything in the file will either be a declaration of a variable or type, or the definition of a function.

 (Klemens, 2015) C 101 pp. 345-346
 ```
 - The Preprocessor pp. 166